hovinh/knowledge-vault/content/topics/Profession.md

     - Has an idea of what you want to grow into and self-reflect biannually.
     - Unless the person needs help or show willingness, not openly share your knowledge to avoid overwhelming them with a big personality.
     - Don't be emotional when making decision.

 - Leadership:
     - Only take the role if you can see project end-to-end with all interlinked components.
     - Don't assign people directly unless really needed, ask for volunteer first.
+    - New idea/change need to present and buy off before apply it.
+Be considerate because people may have good reason to oppose change.
+- Job:
+    - Company should make money, a stable and long term plan of development, and culture.
 - Philosophy:
     - Be a creator: self-sufficient, driven by their own motivations and ideas, and do not serve others or seek validation from them.
 Seek greatness for its own sake, not to be seen as great.
     - You must learn not to fear the world, not to be bound by it as you are now, and never to be hurt by it again.
 It won't matter because things can only sink to a certain point.